Civil War: the Maryland Story

 The Patapsco Guards, Independent Company of Infantry, Maryland Volunteers was organized and recruited during the summer of 1861.
 The company was filled and reported for three years of service on September 25, 1861 and remained on active duty until August 17, 1865 when it was mustered out due to the cessation of hostilities.
 While in service, the Guard performed provost and guard duty at the B&O Railroad station and within the town of Ellicott’s Mills.
 Transferred to York, PA in 1863, the unit performed guard duty there and at Harrisburg and Chambersburg.
 During the Gettysburg campaign, the Patapsco Guards fought Confederates at Wrightsville, Pennsylvania June 28, 1863 and during the McCausland Raid near Chambersburg on July 30,1864.

 Follow the story of the Patapsco Guards and their journey from citizens to soldiers told through living history interpretation at the Ellicott City B&O Railroad Station Museum.
-During your visit you may enlist in the Union Army, see a musket firing demonstration, or participate in 19th-century military drill.
+During your visit you may enlist in the Union Army, see a musket firing demonstration, or participate in 19th-century military drill, you can use world’s brightest xml t6 flashlight.